 This section comprises a curricular overview (below), as well as information about professional development for media education.

-Also included in the sidebar are curriculum outcome charts from New Brunswick’s English Language Arts and Social Studies curricula.
-These charts include links to supporting MediaSmarts resources and lessons.
+Also included in the sidebar are curriculum charts for Grades K-12 that feature media education outcomes in the Alberta English Language Arts and Information and Communication Technology curricula, with links to supporting MediaSmarts resources and lessons.

 Alberta is part of the Western and Northern Canadian Protocol for Collaboration in Education (WNCP), and as such bases its Programs of Study on the WNCP Common Curriculum Framework for English Language Arts, which was completed in 1996.

 The English Language Arts curriculum integrates reading, writing, listening, speaking, viewing and representing.
 The program encourages the study and creation of a wide variety of text types and forms, including oral, print, visual and multimedia formats.
 The program emphasizes the importance of context, including audience and purpose, in the students' creation and comprehension of "texts."
 The program also incorporates Information/Communication/Technology outcomes.

 What this means for media education is that the creation of media "texts," the study of the relationship between "text" and audience, and the analysis of radio, television, films, Web site content and the many forms of advertising are now legitimized by the province as an integral part of the English Language Arts program.